carlosmccosta/effective-parakeet/README.md

 > Default: "".

 `num_capture_frames (int)`
-> Specify the number of capture_frame dynamic_reconfigure nodes that are created during startup of the
+> Specify the number of dynamic_reconfigure capture_frame nodes that are created during startup of
-> node.
+> the node.
 This number defines the maximum number of frames in a capture.
-If you need to perform HDR
+If you need to perform
-> with many frames then increase this number.
+> HDR with more than 10 frames then increase this number.
 This parameter is optional.
 Default: 10.

 `file_camera_path (string)`
 > Specify the path to a file camera to use instead of a real Zivid camera.
 This can be used to